IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

 .. note:: This is technically optional, however, data will have limited use.
 This script
     configures Elasticsearch to properly parse timestamps.

 Elasticsearch should now be operational.
-If Logstash was properly configured there should already be data being written to your index.
+Next logical step is to
+    `install and configure Logstash <https://cast.readthedocs.io/en/cast_1.8.x/cast-big-data/logstash.html#installation-and-configuration>`_.

 Tuning Elasticsearch
 --------------------